 Medical and societal research has given us more information than ever regarding the dangers that illicit drugs pose in our lives.
-More money and resources are being expended on education programs than ever before.
+We are spending more money and resources for educational programs than ever before.
 However, an apparent disconnect exists between the passage of that information and the understanding of it by the general public.
-One need only look at the rise of drug addiction and, subsequent to that, drug overdose cases in Orange County to confirm that.
+One need only look at the rise of drug addiction and drug overdose cases in Orange County to confirm that.

 Orange County’s Alarming Drug Statistics